 Credit Report Gray Areas

-Sometimes a negative on a credit report does not mean grounds for instant rejection.
-Small mistakes like a late payment on an account that is now current are less important than a major charge-off or collections.
+A negative mark during the tenant credit check doesn’t always equate to instant rejection.
+Small mistakes, like a late payment on an account that is now current, are less important than a major charge-off or collections.

 If you see the following items on an applicant’s credit report, they may still be a qualified tenant: